mdesmedt/swraster-viewer/README.md

 The general architecture of the rasterizer is:
 - Load a glTF scene with the `gltf` crate.
 - Iterate over nodes/meshes/primitives in parallel with `rayon`.
-- Project each triangle into clip space, clip against the frustum, and bin the resulting triangles into screen space tiles, using a pooled segmented queue.
+- Project each triangle into clip space, clip against the frustum, and bin the resulting triangles into screen space tiles, using a segmented queue.
-- Every screen space tile runs in a thread and uses SIMD (`glam`) to edge test, shade and depth test 4 pixels at a time.
+- Every screen space tile runs in a thread and uses SIMD (`glam`) to rasterize 4 pixels at a time, writing into a visibility buffer.
+- Every tile then shades the visbility buffer with SIMD.
 - After all triangles have been processed the tiles are copied into a linear color buffer which is viewed with `pixels`.

 Thanks to Fabian “ryg” Giesen for his helpful software rasterizer tutorial series: https://fgiesen.wordpress.com/2013/02/17/optimizing-sw-occlusion-culling-index/